 Line 5 - Enter the total tax withheld at source, as reported on Forms 480.6C received by the corporation for the taxable year.
 If you have a fiscal year, the credit for the amount withheld on Forms 480.6C will be claimed in the return according to the amounts actually withheld during the fiscal year.
-In these cases, you must include with the return, a schedule detailing the following information regarding each Form 480.6C for which you claim credit for tax withheld: (1) taxable year as indicated on Form 480.6C, (2) employer identification number of the withholding agent, (3) name of the withholding agent, (4) control number of Form 480.6C, (6) total amount withheld according to Form 480.6C, and (7) amount withheld claimed in the current taxable year return.
+In these cases, you must include with the return, a schedule detailing the following information regarding each Form 480.6C for which you claim credit for tax withheld: (1) taxable year as indicated on Form 480.6C, (2) employer identification number of the withholding agent, (3) name of the withholding agent, (4) control number of Form 480.6C, (5) electronic filing confirmation number of Form 480.6C, (6) total amount withheld according to Form 480.6C, and (7) amount withheld claimed in the current taxable year return.

 Line 6 - Enter the amount withheld at source over payments for services rendered.
-In order to claim this credit, you must submit Form 480.6B.
+In order to claim this credit, you must submit Form 480.6SP.
 Otherwise, you must submit a sworn statement indicating the name, address, employer identification number and telephone number of the person who made the payment or deposit, the total amount of the deposits and the tax withheld.

-If you have a fiscal year, the credit for the amount withheld on Forms 480.6B will be claimed in the return according to the amounts actually withheld during the fiscal year.
-In these cases, you must include with the return, a schedule detailing the following information regarding each Form 480.6B for which you claim credit for tax withheld: (1) taxable year as indicated on Form 480.6B, (2) employer identification number of the withholding agent, (3) name of the withholding agent, (4) control number of Form 480.6B, (5) electronic filing confirmation number of Form 480.6B, and (7) amount withheld claimed in the current taxable year return.
+If you have a fiscal year, the credit for the amount withheld on Forms 480.6SP will be claimed in the return according to the amounts actually withheld during the fiscal year.
+In these cases, you must include with the return, a schedule detailing the following information regarding each Form 480.6SP for which you claim credit for tax withheld: (1) taxable year as indicated on Form 480.6SP, (2) employer identification number of the withholding agent, (3) name of the withholding agent, (4) control number of Form 480.6SP, (5) electronic filing confirmation number of Form 480.6SP, (6) total amount withheld according to Form 480.6SP, and (7) amount withheld claimed in the current taxable year return.